 Not all homework tasks are suitable for written feedback, but those that are should be marked and returned in a timely manner.
 Most subjects require students to act on the feedback from these assessed pieces of work.

-Staff should email home, copying in the Head of Post 16 and the relevant Director of Post 16 if students do not meet deadlines or the quality of homework raises concerns over progress.
+Staff should email home, copying in the Head of Post if students do not meet deadlines or the quality of homework raises concerns over progress.